Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_zero_to_spcs_app/tasty_bytes_zero_to_spcs_app.md

 Snowflake is a terrific platform on which to build data applications.
 The unique characteristics and cloud-based design allow for building applications that scale with data and workload.
 This tutorial will go through how to build and deploy both the Processing Layer and the User Interface Layer paired with Snowflake as the Persistence Layer.

 Our example will be using a fictional food truck franchise website, Tasty Bytes.
-We will be building a graphical user interface with charts and graphs for franshisees to be able to examine sales data related to their franchise of food trucks.
+We will be building a graphical user interface with charts and graphs for franchisees to be able to examine sales data related to their franchise of food trucks.
 After logging in via a login page, each franchisee will have one page that will show metrics at the franchise level, and another that will show metrics around the food truck brands for that franchise.

 The Processing and User Interface Layers will be built using Node.js.
-The dataset is a orders history for Tasty Bytes.
+The dataset is an orders history for Tasty Bytes.

 The application itself will be built using containers and deployed to Snowflake.
 Snowpark Container Services(SPCS) allows the running of containerized workloads directly within Snowflake, ensuring that data doesn’t need to be moved out of the Snowflake environment for processing.